ToffligOtis/ToffligOtis/README.md

 - 👋 Hi, I’m @ToffligOtis
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning lego
+- 🌱 I’m currently shooting schools
-- 💞️ I’m looking to collaborate i dont want to collaborate
+- 💞️ I don't want to collaborate
 - 📫 How to reach me: you dont

 <!---